 Part of their success is probably due to the fact that, as a natural material, timber merges easily into the landscape and, due to modern techniques, a long lifespan can be guaranteed.

-Most sheds will be made from northern European mixed softwoods, and all the sheds available through GardenSite will use timber obtained from sustainable and well managed forests, this is usually indicated by the FSC (Forest Stewardship Council) logo.
+Most timber sheds will be made from northern European mixed softwoods, and all the sheds available through GardenSite will use timber obtained from sustainable and well-managed forests, this is usually indicated by the FSC (Forest Stewardship Council) logo.

 For floors and roofs, chipboard and OSB may be used.
 OSB or 'Oriented Strand Board' comes in the form of sturdy sheets made up of compressed wood flakes and adhesive.
 Strong, rigid, and waterproof, it is an ideal material for these applications.

 Apex roofs resemble a triangle.
 Hence there is lots of headroom in the centre running the length of the shed and glazing can be fitted on either side.
 Sheds with apex roofs will normally have their door/s on the end to take advantage of this height but, if a shed has a reverse apex roof, the entrance will be on the side.

 Pent roofs just have one sloping surface with the highest point over the front and any rain will run off the back.
 All the headroom, and glazing, is therefore at the front of the shed and diminishes towards the rear.
 The door may be at the front or the side.

 The cladding, or walls, of a shed comes in four main styles.